Thursday, May 20, 2021 is Asian Gold Ribbon Day

 Asian Gold Ribbon Day is Thursday, May 20, 2021 corresponding with Asian Heritage month.
 Asian and non-Asian persons adorn facemasks, pins, and gold ribbons to signify hope, unity, and solidarity for a better tomorrow.
 Activities to Speak Up/Be Seen are available to counter the silence and invisibility of Asians.
 Learn how you can participate.

 This campaign inspires ongoing and lasting commitment for an Asian movement.
-We compel donations to the Hong Fook Mental Health Association and for the development of initiatives for mental health support programs and services for Asian wellbeing.
+Fundraising goes towards sustaining the campaign as well as the development of initiatives for mental health support programs and services for persons of Asian descent in the interest of healing and wellbeing.
+We also compel donations to the Hong Fook Mental Health Association and the Asian Mental Health Collective in the U.S.

 首届的亚洲金丝带日将于2021年5月20日举行，届时参加者将会把一张自拍照片发布，标签为 @asiangoldribbon 、主题标签为 #asiangoldribbon，从而加入这个旨在提高能见度的运动。